- Professor at University of Illinois Urbana-Champaign

 In 1999 McChesney was hired as research associate professor at the Institute of Communications Research (in the University of Illinois' Graduate School of Library and Information Science).
 He was also appointed as senior research scientist at that school’s National Center for Supercomputer Applications.
-In 2000 he was promoted to research professor.
+In 2000 he was promoted to the position of research professor.

 McChesney participated in a panel on culture and contemporary capitalism at the eighteenth annual Socialist Scholars Conference in 2000.
 The following year, he became co-editor (with John Bellamy Foster) of the socialist periodical Monthly Review.
 McChesney ceased to be an editor in 2004, but he continued to write for the publication and to serve as a director of its tax-exempt Monthly Review Foundation, which operates both the journal and its book-publishing arm, Monthly Review Press.

-In 2001 Adbusters magazine, whose founder, Kalle Lasn, would play a key role in the launch of the Occupy Wall Street movement in 2011, named McChesney as one of its “Nine Pioneers of Mental Environmentalism.”
+In 2001 Adbusters magazine—whose founder, Kalle Lasn, would play a key role in the launch of the Occupy Wall Street movement in 2011—named McChesney as one of its “Nine Pioneers of Mental Environmentalism.”

 In 2002 McChesney and Josh Silver co-founded the “media reform” organization Free Press and the Free Press Action Fund.
 Both men continue to serve on the Free Press board of directors.

 Since 2002 McChesney has hosted his own Sunday radio show, Media Matters, on WILL radio, the Urbana, Illinois affiliate of National Public Radio.